 Temperature and Humidity Makes Breathing Difficult

 Extreme temperatures and high humidity can make breathing particularly difficult for people with COPD.
 Modern HVAC systems efficiently and reliably cool air in the summer to reduce humidity.
 And you can increase humidity in the winter with a whole-home humidifier.
-Maintaining a moderate temperature and humidity around 40 percent will provide relief to people with COPD.
+Maintaining a moderate temperature and humidity of around 40 percent will provide relief to people with COPD.

 Common Dust Can Trigger Inflammation

 Dust naturally collects even in the cleanest of homes.
-Most of the dust in your home follows you in from the outside and includes dirt from shoes and particles like pollen.
-Dust also includes fibers from your carpets, clothes and dander from pets.
+Most of the dust in your home follows you from the outside and includes dirt from shoes and particles like pollen.
+Dust also includes fibers from your carpets, clothes, and dander from pets.
 Therefore, it’s important to clean and dust your home often.
 Use a vacuum cleaner with a HEPA filter.
 As a result, you’ll remove the tiniest of irritants that cause inflammation and aggravate a person’s COPD symptoms.

 Poorly Maintained HVAC Systems Spread Irritants

 Walking around your home will stir up airborne particles that can worsen COPD symptoms.
 Your HVAC system can help trap airborne particles as long as you regularly change its filters.
 Mark a reminder on your calendar to change your filters regularly and arrange for professional cleaning of your ductwork.

 Call El Indio AC today at 623-253-9220 to discuss HVAC services that can improve your air quality and reduce the COPD symptoms of loved ones.
 We’re standing by to help you live a healthier life at home.